thiswillbeyourgithub/wdoc/WDoc/docs/USAGE.md

 # Other specific arguments

 * `--out_file`: str or PosixPath, default `None`
-    * If WinstonDoc must create a summary, if out_file given the summary will be written to this file.
-Note that the file is not erased and WinstonDoc will simply append to it.
+    * If WDoc must create a summary, if out_file given the summary will be written to this file.
+Note that the file is not erased and WDoc will simply append to it.
     * If `--summary_n_recursion` is used, additional files will be created with the name `{out_file}.n.md` with n being the n-1th recursive summary.